If you have spare time

 Preprocessor

-The preprocessor processes a source file before compilation, it allows to define macros which are abbreviations for longer constructs
+The preprocessor processes a source file before compilation.
+It allows the definition of macros, which are abbreviations for longer constructs.

 Directives

-Conditional directives allow to include or discard parts of the code if a certain condition is met
+Conditional directives allow the inclusion or exclusion of parts of the code if a certain condition is met:

-• #ifdef IDENTIFIER - if IDENTIFIER is defined then the code that follows is included until #endif is included
+• #ifdef IDENTIFIER - If IDENTIFIER is defined, then the code that follows is included until #endif is reached.

-• #ifndef IDENTIFIER - if IDENTIFIER is not defined then the code that follows until #endif is included
+• #ifndef IDENTIFIER - If IDENTIFIER is not defined, then the code that follows is included until #endif is reached.

 #ifndef FOO_BAR_BAZ_H_